 The URC paid leave program supports research projects that would be difficult or impossible to undertake without suspension of other contractual responsibilities.
 URC leaves support only research activities in the interest of faculty development; other forms of leave (e.g., for illness, personal reasons, or a temporary position elsewhere) should be handled though college offices.

-Paid leaves are granted for one quarter or one semester at full pay, for two quarters at up to 83.3% of normal salary for the period, or for a full academic year (three quarters) at up to half of contract salary.
-A faculty member who accepts a leave of absence at less than full pay is understood to be amending his/her annual contract.
+Paid leaves are granted for one quarter or one semester at full pay, for two quarters at up to 83% of normal salary for the period, or for a full academic year (three quarters or two semesters) at 50% of contract salary.
+A faculty member who accepts a paid leave at less than full pay is understood to be amending his/her annual contract.

 Planning within the various academic units is necessary.
-Faculty should notify their departmental chairperson and other appropriate administrators of their intention to apply for a leave.
-Further, to ensure university-wide equitable distribution of leaves, such participation should be encouraged and enabled for all academic units.
-Junior faculty should take advantage of this leave in advance of their tenure review.
-Faculty are encouraged to attend one of the leave orientation workshops offered in the spring and fall to be aware of the current application procedures.
+Faculty should notify their department chairperson and other appropriate administrators of their intention to apply for a leave.
+To ensure university-wide equitable distribution of leaves, such participation should be encouraged and enabled for all academic units.
+If possible, junior faculty should take advantage of this leave in advance of their tenure review.
+Faculty are encouraged to attend the leave orientation workshop offered in the fall to be aware of the eligibility requirements and application procedures.
 Faculty are expected to follow the How to Apply section below and submit all requested information.
 Incomplete applications will not be considered.
 Faculty members planning a leave should consider external sources of funding as well as the QIC and URC programs.
 External fellowship deadlines usually occur 18 to 24 months before the intended start-date of the fellowship.
 Therefore, faculty should start planning for a paid leave 2 years before the planned leave.
 Faculty members are encouraged to contact the Office of Research Services for assistance with external funding.

-Full-time tenure-track probationary faculty are eligible to apply for a Competitive Research Leave if they will have completed two consecutive years of full-time tenure-track service at DePaul as of the time that the requested leave will commence.
-The purpose of this leave is to enable new faculty to advance their research agenda.
+Full-time tenure-track probationary faculty are eligible to apply for a URC paid leave if they will have completed two consecutive years of full-time tenure-track service at DePaul as of the time that the requested leave will commence.
 Tenure-track probationary faculty may receive only one pre-tenure leave.

-Applications are due on December 15th of the academic year preceding the academic year of the requested leave (e.g., faculty applying for a leave in 2017–18 must submit their applications by December 15, 2016).
+Applications must be submitted in the academic year preceding the academic year of the requested leave.
+Applications for paid leaves to be taken during the 2020-2021 academic year are due by Friday, December 13th, 2019.
 Letters of support from the applicant's chair (if applicable) and dean are due no later than January 15th.